 This is not a linear program because the objective function is not a linear function but a piecewise linear function.
-However, we can define an equivalent linear program in the following way:
+Though the objective function ist not linear, we can define an equivalent linear program in the following way:

 And of course, this trick also works if we want to compute the minimum of more than two linear functions.